Creating custom questions

 ✅Project exercises will need to be manually validated.

-Once you’ve selected Single function from the question type menu, you’ll be taken to the configuration page.
+Once you’ve selected Function-based from the Coding exercise question type menu and selected the questions language, you’ll be taken to the configuration page.

 First, in the Instructions section, you’ll need to describe the goal of this question using the input box.
 You can use text, images, links, formulas — whatever you need — to describe this question to your candidates.